bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsSecuredBySignalingSystem_3lKpC5tQT9EP06pEGEuocd/Documentation.md

-Is the railway secured in line with a signal box (TRUE) or not (FALSE).
+Indicates whether the level crossing is secured by signalling system or not.